bubingy/HeadPoseEstimate/README.md

 ## How does it work
 ### 1. Get the 3d facial landmarks
-Thanks for 1adrianb's [excellent work](https://github.com/1adrianb/face-alignment), we can easily get the 3d facial landmarks.
+Thanks for cleardusk's [excellent work](https://github.com/cleardusk/3DDFA_V2), we can easily get the 3d facial landmarks.
 ### 2. Determine direction of face
 The horizontal direction `hd` and vertical direction `vd` of face can be determined by PCA.
 Let's notate facial orientation with `fd`, then `fd = hd x vd`.
 Note: `x` is cross products.
 Here is an example.
 The origin image(from Biwi_Kinect_Head_Pose_Database):